-A list of tools and resources I've found helpful and share with the data visualization class I teach every year.
+A list of tools and resources I’ve found helpful and share with a data visualization class I teach every year.

 Color palettes and pickers

 - Color brewer: Color picker for cartography (or even other visualizations).

 - Chroma.js: for choosing balanced, linear colors.

 - i want hue: choose colors for your categorical palette.